bibanon/bibanon/BASC-Anthology.md

 ## Other Collections

 * [419Eater - Scambaiter Story Collection](http://www.419eater.com/html/letters.htm) - Stories of those who took it on themselves to scam the scammers that spam the airwaves.
-The Ethical Scammer, out to bankrupt those who prey on others.
+The Ethical Scammer, out to bankrupt those who prey on others, to beat a scammer at his own game.

 ## LP Archive